microsoft/dicom-server/docs/resources/dicom-server-maintain-guide.md

 # Managing deployment of Medical Imaging Server for DICOM in production

-If you want to mantain your own deployment, we recommend you to be moderately familiar with our code, .
+Below is a list of things to consider if you want to mantain your own deployment.
+We recommend you to be moderately familiar with our code.
-Below is a list of things to consider.

 | Area | Description |
 | --- | --- |